Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras: KLR polytopes and MV polytopes

 \begin{cor} For any $L \in \KLR$ and any convex order $\succ$, the polytope $P_L$ with the labeling of just its edges along $P^\succ$ uniquely determines $L$.
 In particular, the map $L\mapsto \tilde P_L$ is a bijection $\QH \to \sfP^{\QH}$. \end{cor} \begin{cor} For any convex order $\succ$ the function sending a labelled polytope to the list of semi-cuspidal representations attached to $P^\succ$ is a bijection from $\sfP^{\QH}$ to the set of ordered lists of semi-cuspidal representations. \end{cor}

-\begin{rem} As mentioned in the introduction, Corollaries \ref{cor:bij1} and \ref{cor:bij1} essentially mean that the semi-cuspidal decompositions of $L \in \KLR$ with respect to convex orders can be thought of as ``general type" Lusztig data for $L$. \end{rem}
+\begin{rem} As mentioned in the introduction, Corollaries \ref{cor:bij1} and \ref{cor:bij2} essentially mean that the semi-cuspidal decompositions of $L \in \KLR$ with respect to convex orders can be thought of as ``general type" Lusztig data for $L$.
+So we have made precise and proven Theorem \ref{thmC}. \end{rem}

 Since the map which takes $L$ to $\tilde P_L$ is injective, the crystal structure on $\QH$ gives rise to a crystal structure on $\sfP^\QH$.
 Using Corollary \ref{cor:bij2}, we can now describe the resulting crystal operators.
 In the discussion below we repeatedly use the fact that, for any simple root $\alpha_i$, the unique semi-cuspidal $L_{n \alpha_i}$ of weight $n \alpha_i$ is exactly the induction $L_i^{\circ n}$; this is a special case of Proposition \ref{prop:tpi}, but is also a standard fact about the nil-Hecke algebra.